ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 Currently, there is no standard way for servers to communicate quotas so that clients can throttle their requests to prevent errors.
 This document defines a set of standard HTTP header fields to enable rate limiting:

-- RateLimit: to convey
-  the server's current limit of quota units available to the client in the policy time window, the remaining quota units in the current window, and the time remaining in the current window, specified in seconds, and
-- RateLimit-Policy: the service policy limits.
+- RateLimit-Policy: a quota policy, defined by the server, that client HTTP requests will consume.
+- RateLimit: the currently remaining quota available for a specific policy.

 These fields enable establishing complex rate limiting policies, including using multiple and variable time windows and dynamic quotas, and implementing concurrency limits.

-The behavior of the RateLimit header field is compatible with the delay-seconds notation of Retry-After.

 ## Goals {#goals}

 The goals of this document are:

   Interoperability:
-  : Standardize the names and semantics of rate-limit headers
-    to ease their enforcement and adoption;
+  : Standardize the names and semantics of rate-limit headers to ease their enforcement and adoption.

   Resiliency:
-  : Improve resiliency of HTTP infrastructure by
-    providing clients with information useful
-    to throttle their requests and
-    prevent 4xx or 5xx responses;
+  : Improve resiliency of HTTP infrastructure by providing clients with information useful to throttle their requests and prevent 4xx or 5xx responses.

   Documentation:
-  : Simplify API documentation by eliminating the need
-    to include detailed quota limits
-    and related fields in API documentation.
+  : Simplify API documentation by eliminating the need to include detailed quota limits and related fields in API documentation.

 The following features are out of the scope of this document:

   Authorization:
-  : RateLimit header fields are not meant to support
-    authorization or other kinds of access controls.
+  : RateLimit header fields are not meant to support authorization or other kinds of access controls.

   Response status code:
-  : RateLimit header fields may be returned in both
-    successful (see {{Section 15.3 of HTTP}}) and non-successful responses.
-    This specification does not cover whether non Successful responses count on quota usage,
-    nor does it mandates any correlation between the RateLimit values and the returned status code.
+  : RateLimit header fields may be returned in both successful (see {{Section 15.3 of HTTP}}) and non-successful responses.
+This specification does not cover whether non Successful responses count on quota usage, nor does it mandates any correlation between the RateLimit values and the returned status code.

   Throttling algorithm:
   : This specification does not mandate a specific throttling algorithm.
 The values published in the fields, including the window size, can be statically or dynamically evaluated.

   Service Level Agreement:
   : Conveyed quota hints do not imply any service guarantee.
 Server is free to throttle respectful clients under certain circumstances.

 ## Notational Conventions

 {::boilerplate bcp14}

-The term Origin is to be interpreted as described in Section 7 of {{!WEB-ORIGIN=RFC6454}}.
+The term Origin is to be interpreted as described in Section 7 of{{!WEB-ORIGIN=RFC6454}}.

 This document uses the terms List, Item and Integer from {{Section 3 of !STRUCTURED-FIELDS=RFC8941}} to specify syntax and parsing, along with the concept of "bare item".

 # Terminology

   Quota:
   : A quota is an allocation of capacity used by a resource server to limit client requests.
-That capacity is measured in quota units and may be reallocated at the end of a time window {{time-window}}.
+That capacity is measured in quota units and may be reallocated at the end of a time window.

   Quota Unit:
   : A quota unit is the unit of measure used to measure the activity of a client.